juju/docs/src/en/config-scaleway.md

 ```

 You can terminate allocated machines via their machine id.
 By default, the
-Scaleway plugin forces the terminatiom of machines, which also terminates any
+Scaleway plugin forces the termination of machines, which also terminates any
 service unit running on on those machines:

 ```bash